Seminar Dates and Formats Articles Joseph Campbell Site Map Search

 The following CE credits are available:

-Psychology, MFT, LCSW, NBCC : 6 CE hours
+Psychology, LMFT, LCSW, LPCC, Ed Psych, NBCC : 6 CE hours

 Nursing : 7 hours

-Select a seminar from the Current Course Dates and Locations
+Select a seminar from the Current Course Seminar Dates and Formats

 Register online or call the Center at 805-687-7171

-Instructor: Jonathan Young, PhD is a psychologist (PSY10231) who consults with organizational leaders and creative artists, especially filmmakers.
-As a professor, he created and chaired the doctoral level department of mythological studies at the Pacifica Graduate Institute in Santa Barbara.
+Jonathan Young, PhD is a psychologist (PSY10231) with an international online practice.
+He teaches at the Pacifica Graduate Institute in Santa Barbara.
 His books and articles focus on personal mythology.
-His background includes assisting mythologist Joseph Campbell at seminars and serving as founding curator of the Joseph Campbell Archives and Library.
+Dr.Young assisted mythologist Joseph Campbell at seminars and was founding curator of the Joseph Campbell Archives and Library.
 He is currently featured in several documentary series on the History Channel.